A pimp saber, for a badass Jedi.

 - In Eternal Sonata, the main antagonist, Count Waltz, wears a crown and robes that are mostly a royal shade of deep purple.

-- Purple Pikmin are the strongest types of Pikmin in Pikmin 2.
+- In Pikmin 2, Purple Pikmin are the strongest types.
 They're not only 10 times heavier then a Pikmin of any other color, they are also 10 times as strong and when thrown, they have a chance of stunning the enemy.
 They are Game Breakers if used correctly.

 - Queen Catalina in Trapt wears a purple outfit.